chaosparrot/talon_hud/README.md

 - The speech debugging option allows you to see all recognized commands and their used time, with their used engine and microphone, so you can track down why recognition might have changed.
 - The list debugging option gives you a look inside a single list as it changes.

-### Audio feedback

-While using Talon, it is possible to have some audio feedback while doing your commands.
-Things like knowing when talon goes to sleep or another mode, when the microphone is disconnected can all be enabled to have an audio trigger.
-Not only that, you can enable syllable cues as well, which pronounce the syllables recognized in beeps.
-You can use this to distinguish between commands without looking at the screen.

 ## Accessibility features

 The HUD aims to make your voice workflows accessible.
 From the get-go it has a focus on offloading things you need to remember into the visual spectrum.
 As time went on, things like theming, resizability and clicking were added as well, keeping up with the trend of making sure as many people could use the HUD as possible.